 Looking to parch your thirst?
 Nuremberg is also famous for its Rotbier, or red beer.

-Walking Tour of Nuremberg
+Nuremberg Walking Tour

 When traveling — OK, even when I’m not traveling — I really try to be independent.
 I do my own research and I know what I want to see.
-However, I have nothing but praise for the English-language walking tours that the city offers.
+However, I have nothing but praise for the English-language Nuremberg walking tours that the city offers.

 Our hour-long tour started in the Hauptmarkt, or main market square, and ended at the foot of the Imperial Castle.
 Even on a cloudy day, the view over the city and the surrounding area is fantastic.
 Our tour guide provided a lot of information, both historical and current, on the buildings, city, and sights.
 For example, while Munich might get all the attention for beer, Nuremberg was once a popular beer town.
 Houses that were breweries could be recognized by a symbol: a 6-pointed star.
 During World War II, the Star of David became closely associated with Judaism and the use of the star as a symbol of beer brewing fell from use.
 More than once I caught passers-by stopping to listen in.